rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-ELK/index.md

 ```bash
 sudo containerlab deploy

 ```

 This command will start the topology defined in the lab and create all the necessary containers.

 !!! tip "Debugging"
-    Use `docker logs -f <container_name>` to check the status of services if something doesn't work.
+    Use `docker logs -f <container_name>` to check the status of services, if something does not work.

 ## :material-access-point: 6.
 Accessing the Devices